In Real Life, rails are made for trains, roads are made for cars. In fiction, this line gets blurred.

-As well as the obvious gauge problems, there is a more subtle issue with this to do with physics.
+As well as the obvious gauge problems (most cars have slightly different axle widths, while trains need to be extremely precise), there is a more subtle issue with this to do with physics.
 While it takes less energy for metal wheels to run on metal rails than for rubber tyres to run on the ground, the lower friction means that there is more chance for slippage between the wheel and rail.
 Since road vehicles are often lighter than rail vehicles, accelerating without causing a wheel-spin and braking without skidding can require great caution.

 - In Cars 2, one of the activities that Mater drags Lightning into in the beginning of the movie is driving on abandoned railroad tracks without tires.